6.7 SIFS review & payment process

 External reviews

 The external review process for SIFS is similar to that for FTB decisions.
-However, while there is no time limit associated with applying for a first review by the AAT relating to FTB by instalments, a 13 week time limit applies for an individual to seek a first review in relation to a SIFS decision.
-This time limit may be extended where the AAT concludes that an individual was prevented from making an application for an AAT first review within the allowable time due to special circumstances.
-There is also no limiting date of effect for AAT first decisions relating to SIFS.
-AAT second reviews of decisions relating to SIFS operate in the same manner as those for decisions relating to FTB.
+However, while there is no time limit associated with applying for a first review by the ART relating to FTB by instalments, a 90 day time limit applies for an individual to seek a first review in relation to a SIFS decision.
+This time limit may be extended where the ART concludes that an individual was prevented from making an application for an ART first review within the allowable time due to special circumstances.
+There is also no limiting date of effect for ART first decisions relating to SIFS.
+ART second reviews of decisions relating to SIFS operate in the same manner as those for decisions relating to FTB.
 For more information see 6.3.

-Act reference: FA(Admin)Act section 105 Secretary may review certain decisions on own initiative, section 109A Review of certain decisions may be initiated by applicant, section 109D Review applications-time limits applicable to review of certain decisions, section 111 Application for AAT first review, section 111A Time limit for application for AAT first review, section 128 Application for AAT second review
+Act reference: FA(Admin)Act section 105 Secretary may review certain decisions on own initiative, section 109A Review of certain decisions may be initiated by applicant, section 109D Review applications-time limits applicable to review of certain decisions, section 111 Application for ART review, section 111A Time limit for application for ART review

 SIFS payment determination - interaction with FTB reconciliation process

-Where an individual is an eligible FTB instalment individual, SIFS payment determination is automatically performed at FTB reconciliation.
+Where an individual is eligible for FTB instalments, a SIFS payment determination is automatically performed at FTB reconciliation if the individual is a grandfathered recipient of SIFS.

-In circumstances where an individual who is eligible for FTB and SIFS has more than one partner during the relevant income year, payment of SIFS is dependent on each of them lodging their tax returns.
+In circumstances where an individual who is eligible for FTB and SIFS has more than one partner during the relevant income year, payment of SIFS is dependent on each individual lodging their tax returns or notifying they are not required to lodge.
 This means SIFS may be paid at a later date when actual taxable income is known for the ex-partner/s.

 Payment determination - stand alone SIFS claim determination

-Where an individual is not an FTB individual, but has a SIFS qualifying child (2.11.2), SIFS payment is dependent on receipt of an appropriate claim form (4.14) and all applicable tax returns being lodged and actual taxable income is provided.
+Where an individual is not an FTB instalment recipient, but has a SIFS qualifying child (2.11.2), SIFS payment is dependent on receipt of an appropriate claim form (4.14) and all applicable tax returns being lodged or actual taxable income being provided to Centrelink.

 The following table shows where more information on FTB reconciliation rules can be found.